ZviBaratz/phd/_sources/chapters/labbing/results.md

 (labbing:results:front-end:vuelabber)=
 ### *vuelabber*

 A front-end application created with {{VueJS}} is used to provide users with a modern-looking and highly functional graphical user interface.
-Communication between the front-end and the server is based on the application's {{REST}} {{API}} (see {ref}`labbing:methods:backend:django:api`) and may easily be extended, customized, and even replaced.
+Communication between the front-end and the server is based on the application's {{REST}} {{API}} (see {ref}`labbing:methods:backend:django:api`) and any part of it may easily be customized, extended, or replaced.

 ```{figure} ./assets/subjects_vue.png
 ---